-Pay as you go mobile SIM cards are available from providers such as Bouygues, welcom, SFR and other service providers.
+Pay as you go mobile SIM cards are available from providers such as EE, O2 and Vodafone.
 It may be worth finding out which provider offers the cheapest rate for international calls.

 ONLINE SAFETY

 Online methods of communication are a superb way of keeping in touch with other people and learning new information.
 However, the boundaries between the offline and online world are easily blurred and this can have potentially serious consequences for you.